Air conditioning compressor

 Magnetic coupling:

-The air conditioning pump pulley is constantly driven by the multi-ribbed belt.
-With fixed stroke and some with variable stroke tilt plate compressors, the switching on and off of the air conditioning compressor is controlled by the magnetic coupling.
-When the compressor is turned on, an electromagnet in the clutch is energized.
-As a result, this magnet attracts the spring-mounted clutch disc, so that a firm connection is created between the pulley and the pump.
-When the air conditioning is turned off, the solenoid is no longer energized and its magnetic action stops.
-The spring of the clutch disc pushes free from the pump again.
-The pulley now continues to rotate with the multi-ribbed belt, while the pump (internally) is stationary.
+The pulley of the air conditioning pump is continuously driven by the multi-belt.
+On fixed-stroke and some variable-stroke tilt-plate compressors, the magnetic clutch controls the on and off of the A/C compressor.
+When the compressor is switched on, an electromagnet (1) in the coupling is activated.
+This causes the magnet to attract the spring-mounted clutch disc (4), creating a firm connection between the pulley and the pump.
+When the air conditioner is turned off, the electromagnet is no longer activated and its magnetic action stops.
+The spring of the clutch disc pushes it away from the pump.
+The pulley now continues to rotate with the multi-belt, while the pump (internal) is stationary.

 Magnetic clutch open